preetsanjam/Web_Development/JavaScript/notes.md

     - JavaScript is interpreted line by line.
     - We can build the backend of an application using JavaScript.
     - JavaScript is the only language for writing scripts for the frontend of an application.
+- `console.log()` is a built-in JavaScript function used to print messages to the console (usually the browser’s developer tools or terminal).
+    - `console` --> JavaScript object for accessing the console
+    - `.log()` --> Method that prints a message
 - In JavaScript, a primitive data type is data that is not an object and has no methods or properties.
 A few primitive data types include number, string, boolean, NULL, etc.
 - A variable that is declared and not assigned a value is of type 'undefined'.
 - 'Undefined' is a data type by itself.
 It means a variable has been declared but has not been assigned a value.